Ricardo Baptista Leite: Early life and education

+He completed his post-graduation studies in diverse academic institutions, such as Johns Hopkins University, the Harvard Kennedy School of Government, and the Harvard Medical School.

-Baptista Leite was a PhD candidate in Public Health and Health Systems at Maastricht University.
+Baptista Leite is a PhD candidate in Public Health and Health Systems at Maastricht University.

+Since 2014, he is in a relationship with the Portuguese lawyer and politician and European Oumbudsman, Teresa Anjinho.

 Career

-Baptista Leite is the Head of Public Health within the Research Center of the Instituto de Ciências da Saúde at the Catholic University of Portugal.
+Baptista Leite was the Head of Public Health within the Research Center of the Instituto de Ciências da Saúde at the Catholic University of Portugal.
 He is a member of the faculty with teaching and research responsibilities at the department of Microbiology and Parasitology at the NOVA Medical School of the NOVA University of Lisbon since 2007.
 He is also a guest lecturer at the NOVA IMS (Information Management School) at NOVA University, where he is the coordinator of the curricular unit on Sustainable Healthcare.
 For a brief period of time he was a medical consultant in the field of information technologies geared to healthcare.

 Baptista Leite founded the Creating Health - Research and Innovation Funding, is co-founder of the Estoril Conferences, a member of the European Leadership Network and of the 2015 European Young Leaders programme.
 In 2014 and 2015, he published two books as the main author of Consenso estratégico para a gestão integrada da hepatite C em Portugal and Cidadania para a Saúde, focused on the role of citizens in health promotion and disease prevention.
 In 2020 he published Um caminho para a Cura, a book about the Portuguese National Health Service, and the future of public health policy.

 Baptista Leite was named, in 2016, by The Economist as a HCV Change Maker in recognition of his leadership in the field of hepatitis C. The following year, he founded Unite – Global Parliamentarians Network to end HIV/AIDS, Viral Hepatitis and other Infectious Diseases, under the auspices of UNAIDS and committed to ending these global health threats, in accordance with the Sustainable Development Goals.
-In 2019, he was made vice-president of the The Parliamentary Network on the World Bank & International Monetary Fund.
+In 2019, he was made vice-president of The Parliamentary Network on the World Bank & International Monetary Fund.

+In 2019, he became Global Ambassador of the ‘G20 Health & Development Partnership’ advising and advocating G20 countries on health policies aligned with the UN Sustainable Development Goals.

 In 2020, Baptista Leite was invited to become a resident commentator on the cable news channel CMTV.

+On 22 May 2023, after an international recruitment process, he was appointed CEO 'HealthAI - The Global Agency for Responsible AI in Health' (former I-DAIR), a global nonprofit organization advocating for responsible AI in Health.